 What to Consider Before Buying Free Weights

 There is a big price range for the products we’ve listed.
-Obviously a barbell and plates are going to cost more than a solitary kettlebell.
-Thankfully, when compared to machines that can cost thousands of dollars, everything here is eminently affordable and many now have optional payment plans to make things even more accessible.
+Obviously, a barbell and plates are going to cost more than a solitary kettlebell.
+Thankfully, when compared to machines that can cost thousands of dollars, everything here is eminently affordable, and many companies now have optional payment plans to make things even more accessible.

 Which to Prioritize